Frege/frege/README_new.md

 obvious and straightforward it is once you know the parts.
 * `cs` is an _infinite_ list (a stream in Java terms) of cosine values that starts with `cos 1.0` and then `iterate`s to `cos(cos(1.0)`, `cos(cos(cos(1.0))`, and so forth.
 * `zip cs (tail cs)` produces an infinite list of pairs of any two adjacent values in `cs`.
-* `uncurry` holds onto each element of a given pair and the function `(!=)` (a so-called sectioning) compares these elements for in-equality
+* `uncurry` holds onto each element of a given pair and the function `(!=)` (a so-called sectioning) compares these elements for in-equality.
-* `dropWhile` reads from the infinite list as long as the cosine values in each pair are not equal
+* `dropWhile` reads from the infinite list as long as the cosine values in each pair are not equal.
 * The remaining list (the infinite list of pairs of equal cosine values) has a first pair called `head` and `fst` returns the first element of that pair, which yields the final result.

 This code is **pure**.
 The inferred type is `Double`.